Container

 }

-it('should register production dependencies', function () {
+it('should use production auth with strict validation', function () {

 const container = createContainer(true);